Austin Collaborative Divorce Lawyer

 Austin Collaborative Divorce Attorney

 Divorce can often be very acrimonious.
 Disputes over property division, child custody and visitation often lead to heated confrontations.
-For spouses and parents seeking a more amicable alternative to a traditional contested divorce, there is a relatively new process called collaborative law.
+For spouses and parents seeking a more amicable alternative to a traditional contested divorce, there is a relatively new process called collaborative divorce.
 An Austin collaborative divorce lawyer can help guide you through this process, ensuring a more cooperative and less confrontational approach to resolving your divorce issues.

 More than half of the couples that commit their lives to one another through marriage will file for divorce, according to statistics published by the Centers for Disease Control and Prevention.
 With so many couples choosing to terminate their marriages, divorce is not ‘one size fits all.’
-While some couples in Texas decide to engage in an emotional courtroom battle, others may turn to a more civil form of divorce.
-Collaborative law continues to gain popularity as an alternative to traditional court litigation.
+While some couples in Texas decide to engage in an emotional courtroom battle, others may turn to a more civil form of divorce. collaborative divorce continues to gain popularity as an alternative to traditional court litigation.

 Collaborative divorce allows couples to sit down with one another and discuss the terms of their divorce settlement, including topics of property division, child support, parenting plans and alimony.
 However, unlike mediation which is facilitated by a neutral mediator, couples going through the collaborative divorce process are accompanied by their attorneys.
 With personal legal representation by their side throughout the sessions, people are better able to create an equitable divorce settlement.
 In some cases, financial advisors and psychologists can be part of the negotiation sessions as well.